 AK and JRM are supported by the UK Science and Technology Facilities Council (STFC) Consolidated grant ST/V000853/1.
 BPG acknowledges support from STFC grant No. ST/Y002253/1.
 BPG and DO acknowledge support from The Leverhulme Trust grant No. RPG-2024-117.
-BS acknowledges the support of the French Agence Nationale de la Recherche (ANR), under grant ANR-23-CE31-0011 (project PEGaSUS).
+BS and SDV acknowledge the support of the French Agence Nationale de la Recherche ({\it ANR}), under grant ANR-23-CE31-0011 (project PEGaSUS).
 DS is supported by the UK Science and Technology Facilities Council (STFC, grant numbers ST/T007184/1, ST/T003103/1, and ST/T000406/1).
 SG acknowledges support from the Istituto Nazionale di Astrofisica (INAF), project number: 1.05.24.07.04.
 BK acknowledges support from the ``Special Project for High-End Foreign Experts," Xingdian Funding from Yunnan Province; the Yunnan Key Laboratory of Survey Science (grant 202449CE340002), and National Key Research and Development Program of China (grant 2024YFA1611603).
-BW is supported by the UKRI's STFC studentship grant funding, project reference ST/X508871/1 RLCS and SM acknowledge support from The Leverhulme Trust grant RPG-2023-240.
+BW is supported by the UKRI's STFC studentship grant funding, project reference ST/X508871/1.
+RLCS and SM acknowledge support from The Leverhulme Trust grant RPG-2023-240.
 NH, POB and NRT acknowledge support from UKRI/STFC grant ST/W000857/1.
 JDL acknowledges support from a UK Research and Innovation Future Leaders Fellowship (MR/T020784/1).
 TLK acknowledges a Warwick Astrophysics prize post-doctoral fellowship made possible thanks to a generous philanthropic donation.
-BS and SDV acknowledge the support of the French Agence Nationale de la Recherche ({\it ANR}), under grant ANR-23-CE31-0011 (project PEGaSUS).
 MAA acknowledges support from grants PID2021-127495NB-I00 (funded by MCIN/AEI/10.13039/501100011033, EU), ASFAE/2022/026 (funded by MCIN, EU NextGenerationEU PRTR-C17.I1), and CIPROM/2022/13 (Generalitat Valenciana).
 DLC acknowledges support from the UK Science and Technology Facilities Council (STFC) grant number ST/X001121/1.